-- Peanut butter and berries: Stir 1/4 cup of fresh or frozen berries into the muffin batter, then dollop 1 tbsp of peanut butter into the centre of each muffin.
-(See the photo below for my peanut butter and blueberry muffins.)
+- Peanut butter and berries: Stir 1/4 cup of fresh or frozen berries into the muffin batter, then dollop 1 Tbsp of peanut butter into the center of each muffin.
+(See the photo below for peanut butter and blueberry muffins).

 - Apple pie: Add 1/4 cup of grated apples, 1/2 tsp cinnamon, 1/4 tsp nutmeg, and 1/8 tsp ground ginger to the batter.

 - Chocolate cranberry: Stir in 1/4 cup of dark chocolate chips and 1/4 cup of fresh cranberries for a sweet and sour combination.

-- Blueberry cream cheese: Mix a 1/4 cup of blueberries into the batter, then add 1 tbsp of cream cheese into the centre of each muffin.
+- Blueberry cream cheese: Mix a 1/4 cup of blueberries into the batter, then add 1 Tbsp of cream cheese into the center of each muffin.

 - Orangesicle: Add in the zest of 1 orange along with 2 tsp of vanilla extract.
-This is also nice with 1 tbsp of yogurt cheese placed in the centre of each muffin.
+This is also nice with 1 tbsp of yogurt cheese placed in the center of each muffin.

 - Nutty squirrel: Stir in 1/4 cup of chopped walnuts and almonds for a crunchy muffin.

 - Raisin Spice: For a bit of natural sweetness add 1/4 cup of raisins and 1/2 tsp of cinnamon.
-I love this muffin fresh and hot with a smear of cultured butter.
+I love this flavor fresh and hot with a smear of butter.